riverrun/blake2_elixir/README.md

 * Blake2s is optimized for 8- to 32-bit platforms
   * produces digests of any size between 1 and 32 bytes

+There are also the 4-way parallel Blask2bp and 8-way parallel Blake2sp
+versions.

 ## Status

-Blake2b and Blake2s are now supported (tree-hashing is not supported yet).
+Standard, keyed, salted and personalized hashing are now supported for all four versions.

-The parallel versions are also now supported.
+Tree hashing and b2sum are not yet supported.